Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Background geometry

 \section{Background geometry}

 Let's briefly review the D-instanton background.
-We consider D-instantons homogeneously distributed over D3-brane, which corresponds to modifying the pure D3-brane background by adding a RR scalar charge and the dilaton charge.
-The ten dimensional super-gravity action in Einstein frame is \cite{Gibbons:1995vg,Kehagias:1999iy}
+We consider D-instantons homogeneously distributed over the D3-brane, which corresponds to modifying the pure D3-brane background by adding a RR scalar charge and the dilaton charge.
+The ten dimensional super-gravity action in Einstein's frame is \cite{Gibbons:1995vg,Kehagias:1999iy}

 where $\Phi$ and $\chi$ denote the dilaton and the axion respectively, and $F_{(5)}$ is a five-form field strength coupled to the D3-branes.
 If we set $\chi=-e^{-\Phi}+\chi_{0}$, the dilaton term cancel the axion term in Eq.(\ref{eq21}).
-Then the solution in the string frame is \cite{Gwak:2012ht}
+Then the solution in the string frame is \cite{Li:2021vve,Gwak:2012ht}

 with